-The exogenous variables in the selection equation are lineup-level aggregations of variables from the main equation.
-Lineup-efficiencyst is the total efficiency score of the lineup s from the start of the game until the end of period t - 1.
+The exogenous variables in the selection equation are lineuplevel aggregations of variables from the main equation.
+Lineup-Efficiency{st} is the total efficiency score of the lineup s from the start of the game until the end of period t - 1.
 It has an average of 1.63 and a standard deviation of 1.22.
-Lineup-experiencest is the total minutes played by the lineup at the end of period t - 1.
-It has an average of 49.57 minutes and a standard deviation of 34.03 minutes.
-Lineup-fatiguest is the total minutes continuously played by the lineup at the end of period t - 1.
-It has an average of 18.92 minutes and a standard deviation of 14.06 minutes.
-Lineup-foulsst is the total fouls by the lineup at the end of period t - 1.
+Lineup-Experiencest is the total minutes played by the lineup at the end of period t - 1.
+It has an average of 49.57 min and a standard deviation of 34.03 min.
+Lineup-Fatiguest is the total minutes continuously played by the lineup at the end of period t - 1.
+It has an average of 18.92 min and a standard deviation of 14.06 min.
+Lineup-Fouls{st} is the total fouls by the lineup at the end of period t - 1.
 It has an average of 3.13 fouls and a standard deviation of 2.77 fouls.
-One-substitutiont is a dummy variable equal to 1, if one player was substituted to achieve the lineup at time t.
+One-substitution, is a dummy variable equal to 1, if one player was substituted to achieve the lineup at time t.
 It has an average of 0.68 and a standard deviation of 0.46.
-Two-substitutiont is a dummy variable equal to 1, if two players were substituted to achieve the lineup at time t.
+Two-substitution_t is a dummy variable equal to 1, if two players were substituted to achieve the lineup at time t.
 It has an average of 0.22 and a standard deviation of 0.42.
 The omitted category is three or more players were substituted.
-Variable definitions and descriptive statistics are summarized in Appendix C (Table C.1).
+Variable definitions and descriptive statistics are summarized in Table 1.